AuReMe/esmecata/README.md

   -s SPARQL, --sparql SPARQL
                         Use sparql endpoint instead of REST queries on Uniprot.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
-                        Proportion [0 to 1] of the frequence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
+                        Proportion [0 to 1] of the occurrence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
 0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).
   --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
 Needs the --sparql option.
-  --expression          Extract expresion information associated to the proteins.
+  --expression          Extract expression information associated to the proteins.
 Needs the --sparql option.
   --beta                Use uniprot beta REST query.
 ````

-For each of the protein clusters kept after the clsutering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.
+For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.
 By default, esmecata will look at the annotations of each proteins from a cluster and keeps only annotation occurring in all the protein of a cluster (threshold 1 of option -p).
 It is like selecting the intersection of the annotation of the cluster.
-This can be changed with the option `-p` and giving a flaot between 0 and 1.
+This can be changed with the option `-p` and giving a float between 0 and 1.

-Then esmecata will create a tabulated file for each row of the input file and also a folder containg PathoLogic file that can be used as input for Pathway Tools.
+Then esmecata will create a tabulated file for each row of the input file and also a folder containing PathoLogic file that can be used as input for Pathway Tools.

 `esmecata annotation` options: